Mathematics Placement Test (MPT)

 Math Placement Tests

 - The General Math Placement Test (MPT-G) is directed toward students who have less than three or four years of high school math and who will be entering pre-calculus or general college-level math classes.
 Test content is aligned with the Washington State College Readiness Mathematics Standards, and a single college readiness cutoff is accepted at all Washington public post-secondary institutions.
+The General test also covers Elementary Algebra, Intermediate Algebra and Pre-Calculus I.

 - The Advanced Math Placement Test (MPT-A) is directed toward students who have taken at least three or four years of high school math and who wish to enroll in Calculus.
 It covers Intermediate Algebra and Pre-Calculus I and II.